All manuscripts should be submitted via ScholarOne Manuscripts.

 Papers will be considered for publication in the Journal if they make an original contribution to any branch of systematic botany.
 Descriptive taxonomic papers should normally constitute a comprehensive treatment of a group.
 Short papers on individual species and nomenclatural papers must contain significant new information of broader interest to be considered.
 Papers dealing with groups of unrelated species or miscellaneous collections of species are not considered.
 Numbered series of papers are discouraged.
 Review articles will also be considered.
-Authors interested in publishing a review article are invited to contact the Editor or an appropriate member of the Editorial Board.
+Authors interested in publishing a review article are invited to contact the Editor-in-Chief or an appropriate member of the Editorial Board.
 All papers are refereed.
 There are no page charges.

 Submission of a paper implies that the results have not been published and are not being considered for publication elsewhere.
 It also implies that all coauthors of the paper have consented to its submission.
 Authors of multi-authored papers may wish to assign relative values to their contributions, or to indicate that two or more authors contributed equally to a paper.
 This can be done in a note at the end of the address field on the paper.
 The Journal will use its best endeavours to ensure that work published is that of the named authors except where acknowledged and, through its reviewing procedures, that any published results and conclusions are consistent with the primary data.
 It takes no responsibility for fraud or inaccuracy on the part of the contributors.